albertzeap/Drum-Machine/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Tools

+The tools that used to create this web application include:
+ - React Library for component design and bootstrapping
+ - Firebase for hosting the web application

 # Goal

 Through the creation of this project, my goal was to deeper understand data flow through components, rendering